EMANG-KAUST/Automatic-epilepsy-spike-detection-/README.md

 number of linear scanning intervals  | /functions/main/StateTrans.m | IndMax
 ratio value for judging *C_1, C_2* conditions | /functions/main/SCSASpikeDetect.m| ThK, ThN
 SCSA *C_1 , C_2* conditions thesholds  | /functions/main/SCSASpikeDetect.m | Ts1, Ts2
-maximum sample length in a region |- | -
+maximum sample length in a region |esRegionsExtract.m | NL number of channels in data |esRegionsExtract.m| chan_index

 #### Automatic detection function and utilities
 This section provides implementation of **algorithm 3** in our paper.
 You can get extracted regions *R_F* from an input MEG/EEG patient data D (D is matrix with each row containing channel waveforms) simply by running the following command.